 - Laser skin resurfacing or chemical peels: These non-surgical skin treatments can be combined with facial fat transfer to address skin texture, fine lines, wrinkles, and pigmentation issues, resulting in a more even and youthful skin tone.

-- Dermal fillers or Botox injections: In some cases, dermal fillers or Botox injections may be used in combination with facial fat transfer to address specific areas of concern, such as fine lines, wrinkles, or volume loss not fully addressed by fat grafting alone.
+- Dermal fillers or Anti wrinkle injections: In some cases, dermal fillers or wrinkle relaxing injections may be used in combination with facial fat transfer to address specific areas of concern, such as fine lines, wrinkles, or volume loss not fully addressed by fat grafting alone.

 Why choose Centre for Surgery for facial fat transfer?